drewp41/PredictingPopularityOnReddit/README.md

 <hr>
 <body>
 <h1 id="getting-started-with-the-data">Getting started with the Data</h1>
-<p>We decided to use Python 3 and SQL to help gain and analyze our data.
+<p>We decided to use Python 3 and SQL to gather and analyze our data.
 Crucial libraries used to help us where: <a href="https://towardsdatascience.com/a-quick-introduction-to-the-pandas-python-library-f1b678f34673">pandas</a>, <a href="https://matplotlib.org/">matplotlib</a>, <a href="https://python-graph-gallery.com/seaborn/">seaborn</a>, and <a href="https://machinelearningmastery.com/a-gentle-introduction-to-scikit-learn-a-python-machine-learning-library/">scikit-learn</a>.</p>
 </body>